THEXBOXNERD81/sim_logbook/README.md

 ## Description
 A brief description of what your project does and why it exists.

-The simulator logbooks take your csv file from Little navmaps and puts into a sql database and creates a new logbook table with a name by choice.
-The project is made to move the logbook from little navmap into a database for storage.
+The Simulator Logbook takes your CSV file from Little Navmap and imports it into an SQL database, creating a new logbook table with a name of your choice.
+This project is designed to move the logbook from Little Navmap into a database for better storage and management.

 link to Little navmap: https://albar965.github.io/